Orange Grove to Urban Oasis

 Joint Exercise of Powers Agreement

-The Arboretum is located on 26 acres of CSU-owned land at the north end of the CSUF campus (and within the boundaries of City of Fullerton Redevelopment Project Area 3).
+The Arboretum is located on 26 acres of CSU-owned land at the north end of the CSUF campus.

 The director of the Arboretum is responsible for the operations of the gardens.
 The director was initially a faculty member from the biology department of CSUF.
 The assignment was later divided between the biology department and the Arboretum.
 In later years, the director’s position was held by other faculty members or administrators, still on a part-time basis.
 The first full-time director, Gregory Dyment, joined the Arboretum in 1997.